zebooka/photos-downloader/README.md

 ------------

 You need `composer` to build photos downloader tool.
-You need to install `exiftool` as well.
+You need to install `exiftool` (version ≥ 9.33) as well.
 This program is used to read exif from photos.

 Usage